contao/docs/docs/dev/documentation/managed-edition/manager-plugin.md

 * Via the `Contao\ManagerPlugin\Bundle\BundlePluginInterface` you can register bundles to the application kernel.
   Usually this will be your own one but you can write a Composer package that provides multiple bundles.
-* Via the `Contao\ManagerPlugin\Config\ConfigPluginInterface` you can load additional configuration to the kernel.
+* Via the `Contao\ManagerPlugin\Config\ConfigPluginInterface` you can load configuration for your own or other third party bundles to the kernel.
 * Via the `Contao\ManagerPlugin\Config\ExtensionPluginInterface` you can modify configuration of other bundles.
 * Via the `Contao\ManagerPlugin\Dependency\DependentPluginInterface` you can make sure other plugins (plugins, not bundles!) are loaded before.